malucaandroid/Rockbeat/README.md

 - Patterns are defined with a name followed by a set of beats inside braces {}.
 - Each beat is represented by a single line inside the braces.
-- Each line can contain multiple letters, each representing a different drum instrument that is hit on that beat.
+- Each line inside a pattern can contain multiple groups of letters separated by spaces.
+Each letter represents a drum instrument that is hit on that beat, and each group represents a bar in the pattern.

-- The - character can be used to represent an empty beat.
+- The `-` character can be used to represent a rest or an empty beat within a bar.
 - A pattern can call other patterns, allowing for the creation of complex rhythms.

 ### Playing Patterns